 I base my logic by the comments made that make absolutely no sense.
 There is nothing worse than a sports fan or parent who thinks they know the game because they watched a few television games.
 Unfortunately it is the loud and obnoxious few who get all the attention.
 During my years of participation in sports it became obvious to me these negative fans typically embarrass the players they are there to cheer for.

 I recall three instances as an athletic director when a star player came to me to express the embarrassment one of their parents had created for them during a game.
 They asked me speak with the parent.
 In each case the parent acted as if they had no clue what I was talking about, but in the end finally realized that they were hurting their kids.
 It did have an impact, and they did shape up during games.
 It is a pretty sad state of affairs when a child has to point out poor behavior of a parent.

-Page 2 of 2 - That brings to me coaches and officials.
+That brings to me coaches and officials.

 At least 95 percent of the coaches I have known care about the players and obviously want the best for the team and athletes.
 Coaches were once admired and respected as pillars of the community.
 They now are often viewed as the enemy.
 Every parent needs to be a coach and every coach needs to be a parent.
 It becomes much easier to walk in another’s shoes.

 And certainly officials are not members of the Evil Empire.
 They are very dedicated people with a very difficult job.
 But for officials we have no athletic contest.
 They are not perfect but they face a tremendous amount of adversity.
 The relentless lack of respect appears to be getting worse rather than better.